Adoption Agency Red Flags, Scams, and Corruption: How to Protect Yourself

 Inability to name in-country partners.
 Ask directly: "Who is your in-country legal partner in [country]?"
 A legitimate agency with an active program knows exactly which lawyers, notaries, and in-country coordinators they work with.
 An agency that deflects, says this is "proprietary," or cannot name specific partners likely does not have genuine in-country infrastructure.

 Resistance to parent-to-parent references.
-Ask the agency for contact information for three families who completed adoptions in your target country in the last 18 months.
-Any agency with legitimate recent completions can provide this.
-If they cannot, or if they claim privacy restrictions prevent any references, they are hiding something.
+Ask the agency for contact information for families who completed adoptions in your target country in the last 3 years.
+This is a due-diligence benchmark, not a legal requirement.
+If they cannot provide an appropriate reference path, ask why and investigate further.

 Red Flags During the Process